-Recognizing that the ISRP wants all the uncertainties answered and/or the documentation of the benefits of kelt reconditioning in place before implementation of kelt reconditioning as a broad-scale steelhead recovery tool, the Council feels that this project could contribute significantly to ongoing studies of reproductive success of reconditioned kelts.
-The Council bases its conclusions on the following:
+Recognizing that the ISRP wants all the uncertainties answered and/or the documentation of the benefits of kelt reconditioning in place before implementation of kelt reconditioning as a broad-scale steelhead recovery tool, Council staff feels that this project could contribute significantly to ongoing studies of reproductive success of reconditioned kelts.
+Council staff bases its conclusions on the following:

 - This project by collaborating with other PUD funded studies will address some of the remaining uncertainties regarding the reproductive success of long-term reconditioned kelts.
-As with most new techniques, replication over time, perhaps in several locations, is desired to get reliable estimates of reconditioned kelt contributions to natural spawning populations (2006, ISRP review of 2007-2009 proposals). - The uncertain benefits of kelt reconditioning will be addressed in a coordinated and systematic way by ongoing kelt reconditioning projects currently funded by Bonneville Power (Project Number 2007-401-00).
+As with most new techniques, replication over time, perhaps in several locations, is desired to get reliable estimates of reconditioned kelt contributions to natural spawning populations (2006, ISRP review of 2007-2009 proposals). - The uncertain benefits of kelt reconditioning will be addressed in a coordinated and systematic way by ongoing kelt reconditioning projects currently funded by Bonneville Power (Project Number 2007-401-004).
 The intensive salmonid monitoring infrastructure in the Upper Columbia (ISEMP, PUD M&E Plans, Okanogan Basin Monitoring and Evaluation Plan (OBMEP), and BOR research in the Methow River) affords a unique opportunity to monitor the post-release movement, survival, and reproductive success of the kelts reconditioned by this project. - Questions concerning the reproductive success of reconditioned kelts and effect on the productivity of natural populations will be addressed through collaboration with on-going and planned studies being implemented by WDFW and NMFS within the next two years in the Wenatchee and Methow river basins.
 These relative reproductive success studies required under the conditions of Douglas's and Chelan's HCPs and by the FCRPS BiOp have the goal of directly measuring the relative reproductive success of hatchery and natural-origin steelhead in the natural environment.
-The studies will incidentally provide critical information on the ultimate success of reconditioned kelts from this project and their contribution to productivity of the steelhead populations in the Columbia Cascade Province. - The proposed project takes advantage of existing hatcheries and M&E facilities to the greatest extent possible and will be carried out in coordination with many entities.
-Kelt collection will be conducted at Wells Hatchery, tributary smolt traps in the Wenatchee and Methow basins, and in juvenile bypass facilities at Rocky Reach, Rock Island, and Priest Rapids dams.
-Collected kelts will be reconditioned at Entiat NFH by agreement with the USFWS, at a site on the Wenatchee River, or at another suitable site.
-Collaborators include the mid-Columbia PUDs (Douglas, Chelan, and Grant counties), WDFW, NMFS, and the Columbia River Inter-Tribal Fish Commission (CRITFC).
+The studies will incidentally provide critical information on the ultimate success of reconditioned kelts from this project and their contribution to productivity of the steelhead populations in the Columbia Cascade Province.